usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Based on your answer to these questions, select the influencer who can most impact your issue or challenge, either negatively or positively.
 Share below and provide your reasons for why you chose this person.
 Again, use a title instead of a name.

-## Prepare for the Conversation Using the Ladder of Inference
+## Step 4: Prepare for the conversation using the ladder of inference

 ![Two businessmen, both wearing suits, are shaking hands and smiling](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/two%20men%20shaking%20hands.png?raw=true)